readium/architecture/streamer/parser/metadata.md

   For each one, add to the map the corresponding language associated with the content of the `meta` element.
 * When no language hint is available, use `null` or `und` depending on the platform.

+## Sorting keys

+Localized sorting keys are supported in RWPM for publication title, contributor/collection' names and subject' names.
+While computing the localized string, use the language of the carrying element as defined in [the XML specification](https://www.w3.org/TR/xml/#sec-lang-tag) and fallback to `null` or `und`.

 ## Title

-The `title` of a publication is an object where each key is a BCP 47 language tag and each value of this key is a string.
+The `title` and `sortAs` keys of a publication are objects where each key is a BCP 47 language tag and each value of this key is a string.

-In addition to `title`, a publication may also contain a `sortAs` string, used to sort the title as well.

 When parsing an EPUB, we need to establish:

 * which title is the primary one
-* the string used to sort the title of the publication
 * a language map of the representations of the title
+* a language map of strings used to sort the title of the publication
 * which title is the subtitle
 * a language map of the representations of the subtitle